 7. Leverage your village to raise financially savvy children

-This last strategy is for you.
+The last strategy is for you.
 Raising children is hard work and should not be done alone.
-Create a reliable support system to help you achieve the goals you have for your teaching your children.
-This support system should include mentors and other successful people in your life that can impart wise financial and life teachings to your children.
+Create a reliable support system to help you achieve the goals you have for teaching your children.

 Their confidence empowers them to make good choices because their personal savings served as a source of independence.
-If you're a parent, what are you doing to empower tomorrow's generation?
 Don't underestimate the change that financial literacy for kids can have in the world.